Anyass3/hyperdrive-fs-api/README.md

 # Hyperdrive-x

-A hyperdrive-next with extra features, somewhat similar to the late hyperdrive 10; and with typings.
+hyperdrive-next with extra features, somewhat similar to the late hyperdrive 10; and with typings.

 > The new https://github.com/holepunchto/hyperdrive-next is focused more on file sharing.

-It's just an extension of the new hyperdrive-next to include some/most hyperdrive 10 apis to atleast satisfy my [hyp-files-app](https://github.com/Anyass3/hyp-files-app) project.
+The idea was to extend the new hyperdrive-next to include some/most hyperdrive 10 apis to atleast satisfy my [hyp-files-app](https://github.com/Anyass3/hyp-files-app) project.

 ## Installation